Ish Wainright: Personal life

-Wainright's father, Calvin Wainright, was born under his mother Marvine Wainright and raised by Marvine and her husband Alvin Joe, while his biological father was former NBA player Maurice King, making him a half-sibling to King's other siblings.
-During Calvin's adult life, up until his death on October 31, 2022, Calvin was a pastor and youth basketball coach in Kansas City, Missouri.
-In 2020, he received the Kansas City People's Choice Awards Humanitarian Award for his work in the city.
-Ish learned who his grandfather from his mother's side of the family was while he was playing for Baylor, which he honored in a match against Kansas University by going under the name of Ishmail King-Wainright throughout the game.
+Wainright's father, Calvin Wainright, was raised by his mother Marvine Wainright and stepfather Alvin Joe; his biological father was former NBA player Maurice King.
+Calvin was a pastor and youth basketball coach in Kansas City, Missouri, until his death on October 31, 2022.
+In 2020, Calvin received the Kansas City People's Choice Awards Humanitarian Award for his work in the city.
+Wainright was told about his grandfather by his mother's side of the family while he was playing for Baylor.
+He honored King during a match against Kansas University by using the name Ishmail King-Wainright throughout the game.

 Wainright also has a younger brother named Amaad that also previously played college basketball.
 Amaad played basketball collegiately at Trinity Valley Community College in the NJCAA, Kansas State University in the NCAA, and Louisiana State University Shreveport in the NAIA.
-During his only season in Kansas State, Amaad and the Wildcats made it to the 2018 NCAA Tournament, going as far as the Elite 8 in their tournament run that season.
+During his only season in Kansas State, Amaad and the Wildcats made it to the 2018 NCAA tournament, going as far as the Elite 8 in their tournament run that season.

-As an American born in Kansas City, Missouri, Ish Wainright was convinced by Uganda men's national basketball team coaches George Galanopoulous and Mike Schmitz to become a naturalized Ugandan and secure an African passport to help build the team and increase employment opportunities.
+Wainright is also the cousin of current Grand Canyon basketball player Tyon Grant-Foster, who went to Grand Canyon University after a recommendation from Wainright and a relationship from Baylor with Grand Canyon's coach, Bryce Drew.
+Grant-Foster previously played for Indian Hills Community College in the NJCAA, the University of Kansas, and DePaul University before a health scare in a season opener during his only game with DePaul against Coppin State University had him risk not playing basketball altogether at one point.
+During his only season at Grand Canyon, Grant-Foster would win the WAC Player of the Year award and reach the All-WAC First Team in 2024, as well as lead the university to their first ever victory in the NCAA tournament by defeating St. Mary's College.